dougstrouth/edgar/README.md

 ## Database Schema

-For a detailed description of all database tables, columns, and their relationships, please see the **Data Dictionary**.
+For a detailed description of all database tables, columns, and their relationships, please see the [DATA_DICTIONARY.md](DATA_DICTIONARY.md).

 ## Contributing